ivr-1/ac0c94/README.md

 ## Getting Started
-This is a Next.js application built using the App Router, with an integrated API endpoint serving data from root/data/graph.json.
-The app visualizes a Directed Acyclic Graph (DAG) of forms and allows users to manage prefill mappings for form fields.
+This project is a Next.js (https://nextjs.org) application using the App Router, with an integrated API endpoint serving data from root/data/graph.json.

 Start the development server with one of these commands.
 This launches the app on http://localhost:3000 by default:
 ```bash